stemado/tb/README.md

 2. celery -A tb beat -l info
   a.
 (OR if using databse scheduler): $ celery -A proj beat -l info --scheduler django_celery_beat.schedulers:DatabaseScheduler
 2. rabbitmq-server (starts server at local host)
-3. Normal virtual server start-up
+3. Normal virtual server start-up.